jazmy/tiktokknowledgebase/README.md

    This command will read the `package.json` file and install all required packages.

-3. **Install Whisper and Download the Model:**
+3. **Install Whisper Model:**

    Whisper is used for audio processing.
-Install it and download the default `base.en` model by executing:
+Download the default `base.en` model by executing:

    ```sh
    npx whisper-node download